JNYH/barchartrace_gdp/README.md

 Click on "Apply" to ensure that calculation is valid, then click "OK".

 "Rank" is newly created under Measures.
 Drag "Rank" to Rows.
-Click on (Rows) Rank → drop down menu → Discrete.
+Click on (Rows) Rank → drop-down menu → Discrete.
-Click on (Rows) Rank → drop down menu → Compute Using → "Country".
+Click on (Rows) Rank → drop-down menu → Compute Using → "Country".

 ## Step 4: Configure Animations
 To create a snapshot of animations frames, each year is one page: